Simulation features

 The Elmer export provides the open source alternative for capacitance matrix simulations.

-The Elmer capacitance matrix simulation can be activated by using elmer_export
+The Elmer capacitance matrix simulation can be activated with the export parameter

 tool='capacitance'